Finn Wolfhard: Advocacy

 Wolfhard has been involved in advocacy for autism and indigenous children.

 In May 2017, Wolfhard hosted "Strange 80s", a benefit concert to raise funds for Sweet Relief, an organization that helps struggling musicians in need of medical care.
 He also performed three tracks with his former band Calpurnia at the event.
 For his work with Sweet Relief, he received an award at the 2017 Television Industry Advocacy Awards.

+In an interview with Variety, he revealed that he donates monthly to help those affected by the Russo-Ukrainian war.

+Personal life

+Wolfhard has spoken publicly about his struggles with anxiety and panic attacks, which began in his mid-teens amid the pressures of fame from Stranger Things, leading him to seek therapy and embrace mental health awareness.

+As of 2025, Wolfhard states that he is choosing to stay single to focus on his career, and remains private about his romantic life.

+Wolfhard describes himself as "pretty agnostic”, but a fan of Pope Leo XIV, whom he dubs "a cool liberal-looking guy who actually cares about people."